CyberPoison/AutoRcloneV2/Readme.md

 [Official limits to the members of Team Drive](https://support.google.com/a/answer/7338880?hl=en) (Limit for individuals and groups directly added as members: 600).

 #### For GSuite Admin
-1. Turn on the Directory API following [official steps](https://developers.google.com/admin-sdk/directory/v1/quickstart/python) (save the generated json file to folder `credentials`).
+1. Turn on the Directory API and Admin SDK API following [official steps](https://developers.google.com/admin-sdk/directory/v1/quickstart/python) (save the generated json file to folder `credentials`) or enable it directly over the google cloud console.

 2. Create group for your organization [in the Admin console](https://support.google.com/a/answer/33343?hl=en).
 After create a group, you will have an address for example`sa@yourdomain.com`.